FlowFuse/website/src/blog/2024/09/using-amqp-with-node-red.md

    - how to use rabbitmq with node-red
 ---

 Imagine your Node-RED flow working well, handling data from different sources, until suddenly, messages start disappearing or arriving out of order.
-[MQTT](/node-red/protocol/mqtt/) works fine for basic messaging, but it can struggle in more complex situations where you need reliable delivery and advanced routing.
+[MQTT](/node-red/protocol/mqtt/) works fine for basic messaging, but it can struggle in more complex situations where you need delivery guarantees and advanced routing.

 <!--more-->